pillarjs/path-to-regexp/Readme.md

 ### Missing parameter name

-Parameter names, the part after `:` or `*`, must be a valid JavaScript identifier.
-For example, it cannot start with a number or contain a dash.
-If you want a parameter name that uses these characters you can wrap the name in quotes, e.g. `:"my-name"`.
+Parameter names must be provided after `:` or `*`, and they must be a valid JavaScript identifier.
+If you want an parameter name that isn't a JavaScript identifier, such as starting with a number, you can wrap the name in quotes like `:"my-name"`.

 ### Unterminated quote